Chris Stein: Personal life

-Stein was born to Jewish parents in Brooklyn, New York, on January 5, 1950.
-He grew up in the Midwood section of Brooklyn and attended Midwood High School in Brooklyn, but he was expelled for his long hair.
-Stein was co-host of TV Party, a public-access television cable TV show in New York City, that ran from 1978 to 1982.
-In 1983, Stein was diagnosed with pemphigus vulgaris, a rare autoimmune disease of the skin.
-He was cared for by his then-partner Debbie Harry, and he has since regained normal function.
+In 1982, Stein was diagnosed with pemphigus vulgaris, a rare autoimmune disease of the skin, and was cared for by his then-partner Debbie Harry.
 Stein had developed a mild form of the disease, and was able to control it with a program of steroids.

-While in Blondie, Stein and Harry maintained a romantic relationship but never married.
-The couple went their separate ways in 1985, but have continued to work together on a professional basis.
+During his 13-year relationship with Harry, they both became addicted to heroin and the IRS seized their assets due to unpaid tax.
+While participating in a methadone treatment program, Stein said he became a "model patient," eventually earning the privilege of no longer reporting daily.
+After spending several years without leaving Manhattan, he visited writer William S. Burroughs for two weeks at his home in Lawrence, Kansas in 1986.

+Stein and Harry separated in February 1987; Stein attributed the breakup in part to them drifting apart and differing stages of recovery.
+Despite their breakup, they remained close friends, and Harry is the godmother of Stein's two daughters.

 In 1999, Stein married actress Barbara Sicuranza, with whom he has two daughters.

-In July 2023, Stein said that one of their daughters had died in May.
-She had struggled with substance abuse, and overdosed.
+Stein's daughter Akira struggled with substance abuse and died of a fentanyl overdose at the age of 19 in May 2023.

+In 2011, Stein described himself as "an animist.
+I'm kind of in there with the American Indians - I believe everything has a life force.
+I'm not an organised religion-type person."

 Stein has not toured with Blondie since 2019 due to heart issues, but has remained active with the band.
 About his health condition, he stated: "I've been dealing with a dumbass condition called Atrial Fibrillation or AFib which is irregular heartbeats and combined with the meds I take for it I'm too fatigued to deal."